 The Whoodle is not recognized by the AKC because it is technically a hybrid of two pure breeds rather than a new breed.
 Unfortunately, the AKC simply doesn’t recognize hybrid dogs that are this early in their development.
 Hopefully at some point that will change.
 But for now, this breed is still recognized by the American Canine Hybrid Club, the Designer Dogs Kennel Club, the International Designer Canine Registry, and the Designer Breed Registry.
+So things are changing.

 The Whoodle exhibits a coat that combines the appearance of the Poodle’s curly coat and the Soft Coated Wheaton Terrier’s long, silky coat.
-The Whoodle’s coat may be either wavy or straight and it comes in a variety of colors including black, red, chocolate, apricot, silver, or parti (spotted).
+The Whoodle’s coat can be either wavy or straight and it comes in a variety of colors including black, red, chocolate, apricot, silver, or parti (spotted).
 These dogs can often vary just as much in appearance as they do in personality.
 But they are nevertheless very charming and elegant dogs, whichever parent they happen to take up after.
-Since the Whoodle’s coat is typically long it requires regular brushing and frequent grooming – Whoodles should be trimmed every 8 to 12 weeks to avoid too much excessive shagginess and the problems that may cause.
+Since the Whoodle’s coat is typically long, it will require regular brushing and frequent grooming from their owner.
+Whoodles should be trimmed every 8 to 12 weeks to avoid too much excessive shagginess and the problems that may cause.
 If you can’t tackle the grooming, you can count on the services of professional dog groomers.
 A one or two visits per month will be enough to keep your Whoodle in tip-top shape.
 The brushing, however, needs to be more frequent, and won’t require any skill or time whatsoever.
 This breed is a great choice for allergy suffers, as his coat is hypoallergenic and doesn’t shed much.

 As puppies, the Whoodle may have a dark coat that lightens with age as the puppy matures.
 As is true with all dogs, it is recommended that you start the Whoodle with training and socialization as early as possible to prevent the development of problem behaviors.
 Whoodle puppies are generally far more well behaved than most puppies though, so at least their training and socialization should be fairly painless.